-The foundations of the European community are the four freedoms: the Single Market, the free movement of goods, services, capital and persons; in line with this idea are the principles of transparency, competition and the prohibition of national discrimination.
+■ 1st SEM DT @ 2nd SEM DT @ 1st SEM RFQ ■ 2nd SEM RFQ Analysis and reflection The foundations of the European community are the four freedoms: the Single Market, the free movement of goods, services, capital and persons; in line with this idea are the principles of transparency, competition and the prohibition of national discrimination.
 The two new directives have come into force in 2006 giving a uniform legislative framework all over Europe and ensuring these principles in the conduct of electronic public procurement.
 Modernizing and opening up procurement markets across borders is crucial to Europe's competitiveness and to create new opportunities for businesses.
 Information technologies can contribute to reduce costs, improve efficiency and remove trade barriers.
 If online procurement is generalised, it can save governments up to 5% on expenditure and up to 50-80% on transaction costs for both buyers and suppliers.
-However, the of inappropriate introduction eprocurement carries high risks of market fragmentation.
-The legal, technical and organizational barriers that may result from procurement online are one of the greatest challenges for policy makers.
-In the long run, computerizing public procurement practices impact on the way which national public purchasing in organized.
-Successful practices are implementation of e-procurement may require changing administrative practices, not only those directly linked to the procurement process, but also those indirectly involved. such as budgetary reviews.
+However, the inappropriate introduction of e-procurement carries high risks of market fragmentation.
+The legal, technical and organizational barriers that may result from procurement online challenges for policy makers.
+In are one of the greatest the long run, computerizing public procurement practices impact on the way in which national public purchasing national public purchasing practices are organized.
+Successful implementation of eprocurement may require changing administrative practices, not only those directly linked to the procurement process, but also those indirectly involved, such as budgetary reviews.
 The sooner such reforms are implemented, the better for European citizens and businesses.

-In order to understand how the role of central public e-procurement should be developed we have analysed different situations in old European countries and we can assert that the trend of the public procurement is moving toward a centralization rather than а decentralization.
+In order to understand how the role of central public e-procurement should be developed we have analysed different situations in old European countries and we can assert that the trend of the public procurement is moving toward a centralization rather toward a centralization rather than a decentralization.
 In every country we observed there is an e-public procurement project or reality either at a regional level or at a national level in order to centralize the purchasing of products or services with all the relative advantages.

-Looking at the organizational structure, all EU Member States have organized core functions in a centralized manner, while supplementary functions may be carried out by a broad spectrum of bodies, including the private sector, at both central and decentralized levels of the public administration.
+Looking at the organizational structure, all EU Member States have organized core functions in have organized core functions in a centralized manner, while supplementary functions may be carried out by a broad spectrum of bodies, including the private sector, at both central and decentralized levels of the public administration.